vasanthv/jsonbox/README.md

 A HTTP based JSON storage.
 It lets you store, read & modify JSON data over HTTP APIs for FREE.
 Ideal for small projects, prototypes or hackathons, where you don't have to spin up your own data store.

-With the new private boxes (introduced in v2), you can even power your websites with jsonbox apis.
+With the new private boxes (introduced in v2), you can even power your websites with jsonbox.io.

 ## API Documentation